 Applicants to a master’s degree program must:

-Education Affairs Division and by AUS, but who otherwise do not meet the general university requirements for full admission to a master’s degree, may be granted conditional admission,
+Applicants to a master’s degree program, holding a four-year bachelor’s degree from an independently accredited university recognized by the UAE Ministry of Education’s Higher Education Affairs Division and by AUS, but who otherwise do not meet the general university requirements for full admission to a master’s degree, may be granted conditional admission, provided one of the following requirements is met:

 Note: The MBA and MATESOL degree programs require a minimum Internet-Based TOEFL score of 80 or a minimum IELTS (Academic Version) score of 6.5 or a minimum EmSAT